 Stop Loss Re-insurance – This is no place for amateurs or inexperienced agents or brokers.
 Unless you are an expert, the “gotchas” will turn the whole transaction into a very expensive mess.

 Insurance & Employee Benefit Plans – What you need to know and what insurance agents don’t want you to know.
 They are not going to show you alternatives that reduce their commissions.

-Illness is a leading cause of Bankruptcy even with Health Insurance.
+Medical bills are the leading cause of Bankruptcy, even with Health Insurance.

 Long Term Care Insurance – a Shopper’s Guide prepared by the Texas Dept. of Insurance.

 The value of Time Off is more important than salary!

 Information Overload got you down – read this article about how to manage it

 Ted Carlson, a friend of the firm, wrote a great article in 2006 entitled Ten Practical Strategies to Reduce Health Care Costs.
 Many of the suggestions still hold true today.

 The issue of a wellness program/plans is a very interesting topic and extremely hard, if not impossible, to quantify in the short term.
 The only way to commit to a wellness program is for a five-year period after completion of health risk assessments that will guide you in what you need to address with your unique employee population group.
 Then, you can measure all the various employee benefit programs, workers comp costs, etc. Initially, it is very much of a “faith walk” for the employers.
 Below are a few links to articles that you may want to read.

 The Power of Sleep